MV Superfast IX

-MV Atlantic Vision is a fast ro-pax ferry owned by the Estonian ferry company Tallink, under charter to Canadian operator Marine Atlantic.
+MV Superfast IX is a fast ro-pax ferry owned by the Estonian ferry company Tallink, and was under charter to Canadian operator Marine Atlantic until March 2024.
 In February 2015, Marine Atlantic announced that the lease on the vessel had been renewed until November 2017 for a cost of Can$40 million.
-It was subsequently extended again, and the vessel is under Marine Atlantic control through November 2019.
-As of 2016 Atlantic Vision operates on Marine Atlantic's services between North Sydney, Nova Scotia, and the Newfoundland ports of Channel-Port aux Basques and Argentia, Placentia.
+It was subsequently extended again, and the vessel was under Marine Atlantic control up to March 2024.
+Atlantic Vision operated on Marine Atlantic's services between North Sydney, Nova Scotia, and the Newfoundland ports of Channel-Port aux Basques and Argentia, Placentia.

-The ship was built in 2002 as MS Superfast IX by Howaldtswerke-Deutsche Werft (HDW) in Kiel, Germany for Attica Group's subsidiary Superfast Ferries.
+The ship was built in 2002 as MV Superfast IX by Howaldtswerke-Deutsche Werft (HDW) in Kiel, Germany for Attica Group's subsidiary Superfast Ferries.

-She is currently the fastest RoPax and largest KW rating ferry operating in North America.
+She was the fastest RoPax and largest KW rating ferry operating in North America.

+Superfast IX entered service for Tallink on the Kapellskär to Paldiski route in April 2025.